paps/api-store/store/Instagram Profile Scraper/Instagram Profile Scraper.md

 **Please make sure your file is publicly accessible!**

-You can also enter a CSV file URL, it will work the same :)
 You can also enter a single Instagram profile URL directly in the field.